Bryson Brigman: Seattle Mariners

-After signing, Brigman made his professional debut with the Everett AquaSox of the Class A Short Season Northwest League where he hit .260 with 19 RBIs and 17 stolen bases in 68 games.
-He spent 2017 with the Clinton LumberKings of the Class A Midwest League where he batted .235 with two home runs, 36 RBIs, and 16 stolen bases in 120 games and he began 2018 with the Modesto Nuts of the Class A-Advanced California League with whom he was named an All-Star.
+After signing, Brigman made his professional debut with the Everett AquaSox of the Low–A Northwest League where he hit .260 with 19 RBIs and 17 stolen bases in 68 games.
+He spent 2017 with the Clinton LumberKings of the Single–A Midwest League where he batted .235 with two home runs, 36 RBIs, and 16 stolen bases in 120 games and he began 2018 with the Modesto Nuts of the High–A California League with whom he was named an All-Star.

 Miami Marlins

 On July 31, 2018, Brigman (along with international pool money) was traded to the Miami Marlins in exchange for Cameron Maybin.
-He was assigned to the Jupiter Hammerheads of the Class A-Advanced Florida State League and was promoted to the Jacksonville Jumbo Shrimp of the Class AA Southern League in late August.
+He was assigned to the Jupiter Hammerheads of the High–A Florida State League and was promoted to the Jacksonville Jumbo Shrimp of the Double–A Southern League in late August.
 In 127 total games played between Modesto, Jupiter, and Jacksonville, he slashed .310/.370/.395 with three home runs, 49 RBIs, and 21 stolen bases.
 Brigman returned to Jacksonville to begin 2019, while also spending time with Jupiter during the year.
 Over 118 games between the two clubs, he slashed .253/.337/.326 with two home runs and 28 RBIs.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 For the 2021 season, he was assigned back to Jacksonville (now members of the Triple-A East) with whom he slashed .282/.361/.399 with five home runs, 33 RBIs, and 19 doubles over 104 games.
 He returned to Jacksonville for the 2022 season.
 Over 105 games, he slashed .251/.299/.369 with eight home runs and 38 RBIs.
 On November 10, he elected free agency.

 Los Angeles Dodgers

 On February 27, 2023, Brigman signed a minor league contract with the Los Angeles Dodgers.
+He played in 84 games for the Double-A Tulsa Drillers and Triple-A Oklahoma City Dodgers, hitting a combined .270/.363/.356 with three home runs and 38 RBI across 84 games.
+Brigman elected free agency following the season on November 6.

+Arizona Diamondbacks

+On March 16, 2024, Brigman signed a minor league contract with the Arizona Diamondbacks.
+He spent the year with the Triple-A Reno Aces, also playing in one game for the Double-A Amarillo Sod Poodles.
+In 113 appearances for Reno, Brigman slashed .334/.383/.474 with nine home runs, 61 RBI, and 10 stolen bases.
+He elected free agency following the season on November 4.

+Cincinnati Reds

+On February 7, 2025, Brigman signed with the Caliente de Durango of the Mexican League.
+However on April 10, prior to the start of the LMB season, Brigman signed a minor league contract with the Cincinnati Reds organization.
+In 45 appearances for the Triple-A Louisville Bats, he slashed .237/.313/.289 with one home run, nine RBI, and five stolen bases.
+Brigman was released by the Reds organization on July 14.